DrugLib.com — Drug Information Portal

 Ergot-Containing Drugs

 Ergot-containing drugs have been reported to cause prolonged vasospastic reactions.
-Because there is a theoretical basis that these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine or methysergide) and naratriptan within 24 hours is contraindicated (see CONTRAINDICATIONS).
+Because these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine or methysergide) and AMERGE within 24 hours of each other is contraindicated.

 OVERDOSAGE

-The elimination half-life of naratriptan is about 6 hours (see CLINICAL PHARMACOLOGY), and therefore monitoring of patients after overdose with AMERGE Tablets should continue for at least 24 hours or while symptoms or signs persist.
+The elimination half-life of naratriptan is about 6 hours [see Clinical Pharmacology], and therefore monitoring of patients after overdose with AMERGE should continue for at least 24 hours or while symptoms or signs persist.
 There is no specific antidote to naratriptan.
-Standard supportive treatment should be applied as required.
-If the patient presents with chest pain or other symptoms consistent with angina pectoris, ECG monitoring should be performed for evidence of ischemia.
 It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of naratriptan.

 CONTRAINDICATIONS